Stuffed Pepper Casserole – Healthy Easy Meal

 - Make sure to buy long-grain rice.
 The short grain will take longer to cook.
 My neighbor makes a version of this with orzo so you could try that if you wanted!

-- Feel free to substitute ground beef if you want a more traditional stuffed pepper flavor.
+- Feel free to substitute ground beef if you want a more traditional stuffed pepper flavor in this stuffed pepper casserole.
 I love ground turkey and I go for the extra lean stuff for this recipe because all the juice from the tomatoes makes it super juicy and flavorful.

-- As with many of my recipes, I love to use extra sharp cheddar cheese on this.
+- As with many of my recipes, I love to use extra sharp cheddar cheese on this stuffed pepper casserole.
 The bold flavor allows you to use less cheese leading to a lower calorie meal.
-I think when I photographed all I had was mozzarella – it was a milder flavor but still delicious.
+Mozzarella cheese is fine, too – it has a milder flavor but is still delicious.
+Go ahead and substitute whatever cheese you like, or happen to have on hand.

 - 20 ounces extra lean ground turkey breast